otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-navigation.md

 <img src="../resources/img/02/research-task-3.png" width="250" height="444" /> <img src="../resources/img/02/research-task-4.png" width="250" height="444" />

-3. When you navigate to both screens, create a component that displays the text `Loading...`.
+3. When you navigate to both screens, create a component that displays `Loading...` text.
 When the data is fetched, display the data.

-4. Extend the functionality by adding a large `ActivityIndicator` below the text `Loading...`. **Resource:** <https://reactnative.dev/docs/activityindicator>
+4. Extend the loading functionality by adding a large `ActivityIndicator` below the `Loading...` text. **Resource:** <https://reactnative.dev/docs/activityindicator>